OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/appendix-install/install.md

 StateModEnabled = true
 ... etc ...

-# Program to use for file differences, intended to be graphical file difference
+# Program to use for file differences, intended to be graphical file difference viewer.
-# viewer.
-The program will be called as DiffProgram File1 File2.
+# The program will be called as DiffProgram File1 File2.
 # It is up to the user to install KDiff3 on the computer or change the following
 # to a different program.
 DiffProgram = "C:\Program Files\KDiff3\kdiff3.exe"
+DiffProgram.Windows = "C:\Program Files\KDiff3\kdiff3.exe"
+DiffProgram.Linux = "/usr/bin/kdiff3"

 # Online documentation home.
 # - the first is the primary documentation root for the latest software version